2014 Kids' Choice Awards

 The 27th Annual Nickelodeon Kids' Choice Awards was held on March 29, 2014, at the Galen Center in Los Angeles, California.
 Actor Mark Wahlberg hosted the ceremony.
 The "Orange Carpet" was set up in front of Galen Center on the sidewalks of Jefferson Boulevard.
-The show was broadcast on Nickelodeon from 8 p.m. to 9:36 p.m.
-ET/PT and tape delayed for the West Coast in the United States and Canada, along with the rest of Nickelodeon's international channels, some of which contributed locally based awards and local segments tying into the American broadcast.
 Voting was available worldwide on seventeen voting websites in various nations and regions, along with mobile voting depending on region.
 The "Kids’ Choice Awards Orange Carpet pre-show" was webcast prior to the presentation of the awards.
+New episodes of Sam & Cat and SpongeBob SquarePants premiered before the ceremony and a new episode of Instant Mom premiered after the ceremony.